Getting Started with ProGet Tutorial

 Once you’ve set up a ProGet instance, you’ll have a private NuGet feed that will cache and filter packages from NuGet.org and can be later configured to scan for vulnerabilities and detect unwanted licenses.

-To get started, all you need an installation of ProGet.
+To get started, all you need is an installation of ProGet.
 If you haven’t already, you should start by downloading ProGet.
-The download and install takes about five minutes, and you will have your NuGet Feed set up about three minutes after that!
+The download and installation take about five minutes.
+You might also choose to install ProGet using AWS Lightsail.
+After downloading, you will have your NuGet Feed set up about three minutes later!
 If you want to do the last step of this tutorial, you’ll also need Visual Studio.
 This tutorial is also available as a video.

 Creating a Feed